 Your 2-Cents is a developmental reading program designed to test audience response and get feedback on a first reading of an original new play.
 Audience members will be issued forms to write their impressions after the play is over.
 This information is invaluable to the playwright as he revises and attempts to improve the play.

-The Dixie Swim Club by Jessie Jones, Nicholas Hope and Jamie Wooten Director:Linda Kelp Producer: Jon Rasmussen March 20, 21, 22, 2 PM
+Naked Stage: The Dixie Swim Club by Jessie Jones, Nicholas Hope and Jamie Wooten Director:Linda Kelp Producer: Jon Rasmussen March 20, 21, 22, 2 PM Watch this site for ticket information.

 Five Southern women, whose friendships began many years ago on their college swim team, set aside a long weekend every August to recharge those relationships.
 Free from husbands, kids, and jobs, they meet at the same beach cottage on North Carolina’s Outer Banks to catch up, laugh, and meddle in each other’s lives.
 THE DIXIE SWIM CLUB focuses on four of those weekends and spans a period of thirty-three years.
 As their lives unfold and the years pass, these women increasingly rely on one another, through advice and raucous repartee, to get through the challenges (men, sex, marriage, parenting, divorce, aging) that life flings at them.
 And when fate throws a wrench into one of their lives in the second act, these friends, proving the enduring power of “teamwork,” rally ’round their own with the strength and love that takes this comedy in a poignant and surprising direction.